jayhoneylee527/jayhoneylee527.github.io/README.md

 ----
 ###  [FIFA22 Player DB](https://github.com/jayhoneylee527/FIFA22-PlayerDB) ###

-As a serious FIFA player (challenge accepted anytime) I have to know the traits of each player to build an ideal team on a career mode.
+As a serious FIFA player, I have to know the traits of each player to build an ideal team on a career mode.
 Ideally, I would love to create an All Star team with Messi and Ronaldo.
 However, it is not only expensive but also in fact, not so economical.
 The App I created through Streamlit helps users to improve their squads in two ways:

 1) Visualize each player's abilities and list other players with similar traits.